Our Year 1 Class

 Autumn Term 1 NEWS!

-In Science, we have enjoyed the topic 'All About Me!' and exploring animals including humans.
-We started our learning by labelling life size versions of ourselves, thinking about each body part and how we use them.
-From this we then discovered that we have 5 senses and learnt all about what these are, what part of the body they are linked to and how we use these to do basic daily tasks.
-We also explored the question 'Are humans animals?'
-We enjoyed learning about the different types of animals and the groups that they belong to and comparing them to ourselves.
+In Science we are explored animals including humans.
+We learnt the body parts by labelling life size versions of ourselves, thinking about each body part and how we use them.
+We discovered that we have 5 senses and learnt all about what these are, what part of the body they are linked to and how we use these to do basic daily tasks.
+We explored the question 'Are humans animals?'
+We learnt about the different types of animals and the groups that they belong to and compared them to ourselves.